Fast and Robust Flocking of Protesters on Street Networks: Acknowledgements

 \section{Acknowledgements}

-We warmly thank Ivan Mulot-Radojcic for his help with implementation and documentation.
-This work is funded in part by the ANR (French National Agency of Research) through the FiT-ANR-19-LCV1-0005 grant and by the CNRS through the MITI interdisciplinary programs.
+We warmly thank Ivan Mulot-Radojcic for his help with implementation and documentation and Nicolas Maudet for his highly valuable feedbacks.
+This work is funded in part by the MITI CNRS interdisciplinary program.